fuzzylabs/edge-vision-power-estimation/torch_trt/README.md

 The latency and throughput for all the backends are stored in json file under `model_name` folder.

-For `tensorrt` backend we also store the profiling traces under the `model_name/profiling_{datetimestamp}` folder.
-We calculate layer-wise latency for `runs` (total number of runs to benchmark) iterations and save the trace every `profiler-iter` iterations to the disk.
+For `tensorrt` backend we also store the profiling traces under the `model_name/trt_profiling` folder.
+There are two JSON files saved as part of this backend:

+1. `trt_layer_latency.json`: This file contains layer-wise latency for each run.
+An example for alexnet model [here](./results/alexnet/trt_profiling/trt_layer_latency.json).
+2. `trt_engine_info.json`: This file contains detailed information for each layer in the TensorRT model including the number of weights, biases, filter, stride, and padding.
+An example for alexnet model [here](./results/alexnet/trt_profiling/trt_engine_info.json).

 > Note: The profiling trace for layer-wise latency of TensorRT models can be viewed at <https://ui.perfetto.dev/>.